-Sometimes the reason why you should wash similar colors together because the type or nature of fabric also may force you to wash matching clothes together.
-Washing fabrics with varying texture together, they may rub against each other causing cracks to ruin the design.
+Sometimes the reason why you should wash similar colors together is that the type or nature of fabric also may force you to wash matching clothes together.
+Washing fabrics with varying textures together, they may rub against each other causing cracks to ruin the design.

 Picture rubbing sandpaper on your wrist and imagine the result that is how shirts feel when washed together with different materials.

-As already stated that too much heat is not a good thing, however, if you must use an iron, use the lowest setting, and make sure the shirt is turned inside out.
+As already stated that too much heat is not a good thing for your printed shirt.
+However, if you must use an iron, use the lowest setting, and make sure the shirt is turned inside out.

-Screen-printed shirts may undergo dry cleaning, however; you need to exercise caution when dealing dark shades to avoid spotting.
-Chemicals used in dry cleaning may also cause spotting and spreading of ink
+Screen-printed shirts may undergo dry cleaning.
+However, you need to exercise caution when dealing with dark shades to avoid spotting.
+Chemicals used in dry cleaning may also cause spotting and spreading of ink.

 Shrinking can cause you frustration when the garment no longer fits.
 Most manufacturers prefer to pre-shrink their fabric before sending it to the printer.
-Shrinking is caused by heat from the dryer and hot washing during the printing.
-The standard rule is that if your garment is 100% cotton always knows that there is a real potential to shrinkage.
+Shrinkage is caused by heat from the dryer and hot washing during the printing.
+The standard rule is that if your garment is 100% cotton, always remember there is a real potential to shrinkage.

 Pilling does not only affect clothes of poor quality because all fabrics are prone to pilling.
-The friction that come from wearing and washing the also causes pilling.
+The friction that comes from wearing and washing can also cause pilling.
 Such friction loosens the fabric by pulling fibers away.
 You will notice fibers in the form of fuzzy balls or pills on the surface of the cloth.

 You can use a handheld fabric shaver to eliminate pills, but the best way to prevent them is to wash garments inside out.